 The Best Gift for Kids in Divorce: Access to Both Parents

-Several studies have shown that children point to “loss of a parent” as the most harmful consequence of their mother and father divorcing.
+Kids need access to both parents.
+Several studies have shown that children point to the “loss of a parent” as the most harmful consequence of their mother and father divorcing.
 Most often the “lost parent” is Dad.

 Joan Kelly is one of the most respected child psychologists and researchers in the country.
 She has conducted decades-long studies that show that the more involved fathers are after separation and divorce, the better off their children are.
 What she found is further proof that a strong relationship with both parents is vital to a child’s well-being and development.

 - Are more likely to form closer attachments, enjoy school, get better grades, and develop appropriate social behaviors

 - Are less likely to engage in risky behaviors, or become depressed or violent

 - Receive support that contributes to their ability to grow up to be healthy, productive members of society

 - Experience close extended families and intergenerational support